SeanKilleen/seankilleen.github.io/_posts/2020-06-08-how-to-move-azure-resources-into-another-azure-ad.md

 * Deleted the transfer subscription
 * Set up the metric alerts again.

-Checked Azure DevOps to make sure things still ran correctly.
+Then, I checked Azure DevOps to make sure things still ran correctly.
 I needed to:

 * Go into each release job to specify the new azure subscription.
 The first time I did this, I had to authorize the new azure subscription.
 The second time, I had to select the existing subscription that I'd just authorized.
+The UX was slightly confusing; for a few minutes I was accidentally attempting to re-authorize the same subscription rather than select it, which resulted in an error.)
 * Go into Service Connections.
 Deleted the existing service connection for our container registry.
 Added a new service connection to the new subscription's container registry that we'd transferred, and gave the service connection the same name as the old one I'd just deleted.

+With that, the transfer was complete!
+Whole thing took roughly an hour, and that's factoring in my caution and the time to move the resources.

+What experience have you had moving resources in the cloud?
+Sound off in the comments!